tonymm81/jopunSivu/README.md

 ## version 107
 - now the node mailer is working fine and the googles recaptcha is working fine.
 Lets continue this site developing later when we have published this site.
 - Next we have to buy a domain name and upcloud service to run the webpage.
-I make some changes on email message sender.
+I make some changes on email message sender.d

+## version 108
+- I have made some style repairs to site.
+I also make this project root folder order different, so we can use this
+- repo in server.
+I also fixed the contact us part and I also made some guide, how to configure server side.